TRHarsha/DevOps/README.md

 ### 2.3 Application of DevOps

-This is a test statement
+This is a test statement.
+Let us try to push this now.

 ### 2.4 Benefits of DevOps